 Getting these thoughts out of my head and exploring the emotions attached to them clears my mind and helps me put my worries aside for a little while.
-As I wrote in another piece, it’s a lot like talking to a therapist.
+It releases pent-up tension and helps me let go of negativity.
+When I reread what I've written later on, I can rationalize my thoughts and feelings better.
+As I writing in a journal is a lot like talking to a therapist.

 In addition to all the emotions we’ve got swirling around in our brains, we’ve also stuff crammed in there.
 Stuff like: I really need to do some weeding; I have to go to the bank tomorrow; I need to buy some salad fixings for supper tonight; a friend’s birthday is coming up; can I afford to buy that concert ticket; and when was the last time I went to the doctor?

 All that clutter can make our minds sluggish and make it difficult for us to prioritize stuff.
 A brain dump is just the ticket.
 As Shelby at Little Coffee Fox points out, a brain dump is like spilling the contents of a purse onto a table.
 Just grab a piece of paper and spend 10-15 minutes jotting down all the random thoughts in your head.
 This doesn’t have to be neat or organized or grammatically correct.
 It just needs to get done.